Carl Robinson: Portsmouth

 After over 180 appearances for Wolves over six seasons, he moved to Portsmouth in July 2002 under the Bosman ruling.
-He played 15 league games for Portsmouth in the first half of their Championship season before finishing the season with loan spells at Sheffield Wednesday (where he scored once against future club Norwich) and Walsall, where he scored once against Bradford.
+He played 15 league games for Portsmouth in the first half of their Championship season before finishing the season with loan spells at Sheffield Wednesday (where he scored once against future club Norwich) and Walsall, where he scored once against Bradford City.
 The following season he was loaned out again, this time to Rotherham, Sheffield United and Sunderland.
 However between these loan spells he did return to Portsmouth to make one Premier League appearance against Chelsea.

 Sunderland

 After impressing at Sunderland he signed a three-year deal in June 2004.
-He then went on to collect another championship winners medal as they gained promotion during a season in which he played 42 of 46 matches to become a fan’s favourite.
+He then went on to collect another championship winners medal as they gained promotion during a season in which he played 42 of 46 matches to become a fan's favourite.

 Norwich City

 After a loan spell with Norwich City, he signed for The Canaries permanently on a 2.5 year deal for an undisclosed fee in January 2006.
 Robinson scored his first goal for Norwich in a 5–1 win against Barnsley on 26 August 2006.